Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Introduction

-The remaining of this paper is organized as follows: Section \ref{sec:background} introduces some basic concepts used throughout this study.
-Then, Section \ref{sec:related} presents some related works and how they are related to our paper.
-After that, Section \ref{sec:method} introduces our proposed methodology.
-Section \ref{sec:setup} shows details about our experimental setup, including database, algorithms, and parameters.
+The remaining of this paper is organized as follows: Section \ref{sec:method} introduces our proposed methodology and experimental setup.
+Section \ref{sec:related} presents current studies about COVID-19 identification and discusses about the state-of-art.
+Section \ref{sec:method} shows details about our methodology, experimental setup, including database, algorithms, and parameters.
 Section \ref{sec:results} presents the obtained results.
 Later, Section \ref{sec:discussion} discusses the obtained results.
 Finally, Section \ref{sec:conclusion} presents our conclusions and possibilities for future works.